Tigers vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Gerrit Cole (11-4) for his 28th start of the season.
+- The Yankees will hand the ball to Clarke Schmidt (8-8) for his 27th start of the season.

-- In 27 starts, Cole has pitched through or past the fifth inning 25 times.
-He has a season average of 6.2 frames per outing.
+- Schmidt has two starts in a row of five innings or more.

-- He has finished five appearances without allowing an earned run in 27 chances this season.
+- He has made 27 appearances and finished five of them without allowing an earned run.

 |Opponent